MbeweStanley/3LinkPendulum/README.md

 # 3LinkPendulum
-3 Link Pendulum using Lagrange
+A python code that solves the 3 Link Pendulum using Lagrange by giving an animation and provides the Mass, Coriolis an gravity matrices.